 Ellen Bellagamba Fucile Production Manager

 Ellen has over 20 years of experience producing and editing environmental monitoring reports.
-As production manager, Ellen collaborates with scientists and data managers to produce detailed survey work plan, cruise reports, style guides, and final data deliverables.
+As production manager, Ellen collaborates with scientists and data managers to produce detailed survey work plans, cruise reports, style guides, and final data deliverables.

 Rich Balouskus Project Scientist